-Data engineering enables business analysts and data scientists to start developing their reports and dashboards to glean insights and make data-driven decisions.
-We also empower teams to use the data in other meaningful ways such as uncovering business insights or start training machine learning models as well as building innovative data products that differentiate them in their markets and create new revenue opportunities.
+Data engineering enables business analysts and data scientists to develop reports and dashboards to glean insights and make data-driven decisions.
+We also empower teams to use the data in other meaningful ways, such as uncovering business insights or starting training machine learning models, as well as building innovative data products that differentiate them in their markets and create new revenue opportunities.

-More than data storage – perhaps the most important factor is that a cloud data platform is much more than data storage, it's a single platform that supports many different workloads:
+More than data storage – perhaps the most critical factor is that a cloud data platform is much more than data storage; it's a single platform that supports many different workloads:

 - Data warehouse for easy storage and analytics